ashwanth1109/CheckersApp/README.md

 };
 ```

-### 8. Add highlight class to all checkers that can make a move - addHighlightToChecker()
+### 8. Add highlightChecker class to all checkers that can make a move - addHighlightToChecker()

 Check if checker already has the class highlight checker.
 If not then, add the class highlight Checker.